BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 more information, see [Using resource groups to manage your Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal).
 - In **Location**, select the location to host your Service Bus.
 For this workshop, choose your nearest location.
-4) When you have chosen your Service Bus configuartion options, click **Create**.
+4) When you have chosen your Service Bus configuration options, click **Create**.
 It can take a few minutes for Azure to create your Service Bus.
-To check the status you can monitor the procress on the Startboard or in the Notification panel.
+To check the status you can monitor the process on the Startboard or in the Notification panel.
 5) When the Service Bus has been successfully created, click the new tile for your Service Bus in the Azure portal to open the blade for the new Service Bus.
 6) In the **Shared access policies** blade, click the **Add** button and create a new